Mandrake the Magician: Characters and story

 Mandrake is a magician whose work is based on an unusually fast hypnotic technique.
 As noted in captions, when Mandrake "gestures hypnotically", his subjects see illusions, and Mandrake has used this technique against a variety of villains including gangsters, mad scientists, extraterrestrials, and characters from other dimensions.
 At various times in the comic strip, Mandrake also demonstrates other powers, including becoming invisible, shapeshifting, levitation, and teleporting.
-His hat, cloak, and wand, passed down from his father Theron, possess great magical properties, which in time Mandrake learns how to manipulate.
 Although Mandrake publicly works as a stage magician, he spends much of his time fighting criminals and combatting supernatural entities.
 Mandrake lives in Xanadu, a high-tech mansion atop a mountain in New York State.
 Xanadu's features include closed-circuit TV, a sectional road which divides in half, and vertical iron gates.

 Leon Mandrake

 Leon Mandrake, a real-life magician, had been performing for well over ten years before Lee Falk introduced the comic strip character.
-Thus, he is sometimes thought to have been the source for the origin of the strip.
+Thus, he is sometimes thought to have been the source for the origin of the strip, however Leon didn't appear on stage by the name of Mandrake until 1943.
 Leon Mandrake, like the fictional Mandrake, was also known for his top hat, pencil-line mustache, and scarlet-lined cape.
 Ironically, Leon Mandrake had changed his stage name to Mandrake to match the popular strip and then legally changed his surname from Giglio to Mandrake later.
 The resemblance between the comic-strip hero and the real-life magician was close enough to allow Leon to at least passively allow the illusion that the strip was based on his stage persona.
 Leon Mandrake was accompanied by Narda, his first wife and stage assistant, named after a similar character, who appears in the strip.
 Velvet, his replacement assistant and eventual lifetime partner, would also later make appearances in the strip along with his real-life side-kick, Lothar.